 Okay, first things first.
 If you’re going to leave comments on blogs in your niche, please make them helpful comments.
 Add to the conversation.
 Share your input.
 Respectfully disagree, if necessary.
 But above all, add value to the blogs through your comments.

 Leaving thoughtful comments on blogs in your niche is a great way to make friends and even share your brand with other readers.

-Step #2: Create a web page (often called a landing page) that you will use as the “website URL” on blog comments.
+Step #2: Create a web page (often called a landing page) that you will use as the website URL on the comments you leave.